- May 19th, 2021

-British wholesale gas prices fell on Tuesday morning as strong liquefied natural gas (LNG) send-out from terminals buoyed supply.
+British wholesale gas prices fell on Wednesday morning as forecasts of strong output from the country’s wind farms curbed demand for gas from power stations.

 ›

-British wholesale gas prices fell on Tuesday morning as strong liquefied natural gas (LNG) send-out from terminals buoyed supply.
+British wholesale gas prices fell on Wednesday morning as forecasts of strong output from the country’s wind farms curbed demand for gas from power stations.

 ›